tanzaki/laravel.blog-guides/getting_started.md

 ### Creating the Article model

-Models in Rails use a singular name, and their corresponding database tables use a plural name.
-Rails provides a generator for creating models, which most Rails developers tend to use when creating new models.
+Models in Laravel use a singular name, and their corresponding database tables use a plural name.
+Laravel provides a generator for creating models, which most Laravel developers tend to use when creating new models.
 To create the new model, run this command in your terminal:

 ```bash
 $ bin/rails generate model Article title:string text:text
 ```

-With that command we told Rails that we want an `Article` model, together with a _title_ attribute of type string, and a _text_ attribute of type text.
+With that command we told Laravel that we want an `Article` model, together with a _title_ attribute of type string, and a _text_ attribute of type text.
 Those attributes are automatically added to the `articles` table in the database and mapped to the `Article` model.

-Rails responded by creating a bunch of files.
+Laravel responded by creating a bunch of files.
 For now, we're only interested in `app/models/article.rb` and `db/migrate/20140120191729_create_articles.rb` (your name could be a bit different).
 The latter is responsible for creating the database structure, which is what we'll look at next.

-TIP: Active Record is smart enough to automatically map column names to model attributes, which means you don't have to declare attributes inside Rails models, as that will be done automatically by Active Record.
+TIP: Active Record is smart enough to automatically map column names to model attributes, which means you don't have to declare attributes inside Laravel models, as that will be done automatically by Active Record.

 ### Running a Migration

 As we've just seen, `bin/rails generate model` created a _database migration_ file inside the `db/migrate` directory.
-Migrations are Ruby classes that are designed to make it simple to create and modify database tables.
-Rails uses rake commands to run migrations, and it's possible to undo a migration after it's been applied to your database.
+Migrations are PHP classes that are designed to make it simple to create and modify database tables.
+Laravel uses rake commands to run migrations, and it's possible to undo a migration after it's been applied to your database.
 Migration filenames include a timestamp to ensure that they're processed in the order that they were created.